PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Era

 A fixed time period (typically 24 hours on Polymesh Mainnet) during which the elected node operators remain active and after which rewards are distributed.
+Each era determines the operator and nominator sets and is the interval for reward distribution.

 ### Slashing

 Mechanism by which staked tokens are lost if misbehavior occurs.

+### Equivocation

+Occurs when an operator node commits to two or more conflicting states (for example, by signing multiple blocks for the same slot).
+Equivocation is considered a serious protocol violation and can result in slashing of staked POLYX and removal from the operator set.

+### Immortal Transaction

+A transaction valid at any time, not restricted to a specific block or era.
+When using immortal transactions, care must be taken to ensure the account nonce is correct, as replay protection is not provided by block height or era.

+### Warm Spare Node

+A synced node configured and ready to replace an active operator node manually in the event of failure or maintenance.
+A warm spare node does not have session keys active until it is promoted to active status, helping to prevent equivocation penalties.

 ---